Last Updated on

 The sizes do not coincide with the regulation sizes, especially size 5, which feels more like a 4.5.

-Although GoSports does not command goodwill as strong as Adidas or Under Armour does, the Premier Soccer Ball is an excellent budget training ball.
+Although GoSports does not command goodwill as strong as Adidas or Under Armour does, the Premier product is an excellent budget training ball.

 It comes for 40 dollars and includes a premium inflation pump.